eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS/native-installation-for-linux-and-macos.md

 ## Native Installation for Linux and macOS

-To obtain the Eclipse Cyclone DDS, do:
+To obtain the Eclipse Cyclone DDS:

 ```
 $ git clone https://github.com/eclipse-cyclonedds/cyclonedds.git